-Grothendieck and radical ecology
+Grothendieck and Radical Ecology

-generically called "Condorcet Days."
-These Days, which
+generically titled “Condorcet Days.”
+These events, which

 Grothendieck.

 , left behind a rich and profound intellectual legacy.
-Among his notable contributions, which are still little known, is his commitment to
+Among his

 , questioned the very foundations of science and its role in